ToxicFrog/ss1edit/README.md

     lfs.dirname(path)

-As the POSIX utility `dirname`, returns `path` with the trailing path element
+As the POSIX utility `dirname`, returns `path` with the trailing path element removed.

 -------